DankErikk/Lab6A-Graph-Implementation/README.md

 # Lab6A-Graph-Implementation
-This lab is to practice using graphs
+This lab is to practice using graphs, kruskals algorithm , andtopoligical sort